 This approach reminds me of a technique I used as a professional resume writer.
 Before gathering detailed information about work experience, education, etc., I posed the question “what is your ideal job?” to gain insight into each client's professional goals, personal constraints, and career vision.
 People always hesitated to express their genuine desires.
 Still, I encouraged responses unencumbered by what she (or he) believed was likely.

 Never did I hear “get paid to travel the world” or “make six figures doing mindless work.”
 Instead, clients voiced particulars surrounding job content, compensation structure, company type, colleague interaction, work environment, and professional growth.
-Responses guided me in identifying and highlighting aspects of each client's experiences most meaningful to an employer likely to offer the types of opportunities being sought.
+Responses guided me in identifying and highlighting aspects of each client's experiences most meaningful to an employer and ones likely to offer the types of opportunities being sought.
 My clients often landed positions closer to their ideals than anticipated.

 Similarly, I imagine that dream retirements aren't exclusively focused on sipping margaritas on Caribbean beaches or traveling to exotic locations in private jets.
 Instead they're centered on elements such as proximity to family members, outdoor recreation, and top-notch healthcare facilities.
 They may involve meaningful paid or volunteer work, occasional travel, mastery of new skills, and time with friends.
 Articulating what's ideal in retirement allows you to clarify and pursue what brings purpose and joy to your life.